Skip to content

 Building Custom Components

-Build custom Panel components that bridge Python and JavaScript.
+Build custom Panel components — pure-Python ones that compose existing widgets, and JS-backed ones that bridge Python and JavaScript.

 Contents